bf4/yui-rails/README.md

     rails new foo --javascript=yui

-This will create a new project named 'foo' with yui-rails already installed.
+This will create a new project named 'foo' with yui_rails already installed.

 ## TODO